Smartcalling/Android-Demo-App-SDK-Referenced/README.md

 	}
 	```

-11) Alternativey, if you want to support SSL Pinning to prevent a 'Man in the Middle' attack you can provide a set of SHA256 keys as a list of strings in the second parameter.
+11) Alternatively, if you want to support SSL Pinning to prevent a 'Man in the Middle' attack you can provide a set of SHA256 keys as a list of strings in the second parameter.
 The keys shown here are for the SmartCom API but if you are hosting the Portal/API yourself you can gather your keys using this site https://www.ssllabs.com/ssltest.
 Please note that each string must start with 'sha256/':

 	```
 	@Override